garydamm/chibeaconhack/README.md

 # chibeaconhack
 Simplest Gimbal Integration Example on iOS.
+After setting up your application, place(s) and messaging on Gimbal Manager below will yield **Place Events** and **Local Notifications**.

 Before you create your iOS application first create your Gimbal account and create an application to generate a Gimbal API Key here:
 [https://manager.gimbal.com/](https://manager.gimbal.com/)